A state-by-state breakdown of US coronavirus cases - KVIA

 Washington state: 80 (including 14 deaths)

 Evergreen Health says 12 patients at Evergreen’s medical center outside Seattle have died after testing positive for coronavirus.
-The latest death was announced Friday afternoon.
+The latest death was announced March 6.

 County health officials have also identified two individuals who died in other locations — a female in her 80s who died at home and a man in his 50s who died at Harborview Medical Center.